MicrosoftDocs/Advertising/advertising/bingads-13/guides/ad-customizer-feeds-responsive-search-ads.md

 ## <a name="upload-adcustomizerfeed"></a>Upload ad customizer feeds

-You can upload ad customizer feed for responsive search ads with the Bulk service.
+You can upload your ad customizer feed for responsive search ads with the Bulk service.

 The Ad customizer feed record defines the name and data type of attributes that are allowed for the corresponding feed item.